willofdaedalus/superluminal/README.md

 cd superluminal/
 go build
 ```

+By default the code is set to run in debug mode which means only a single word [diceware](https://en.wikipedia.org/wiki/Diceware)
+passphrase is generated.
+For production, it's recommended to be at least 5 or 6 words.
+You can
+change that in session.go.
+This behaviour will change in the future when the
+software has advanced.

 ### Starting and sharing your session as a host
 To start a session after running the setup commands, do `./superluminal -s` to start a server.